qpdf/qpdf/README-what-to-download.md

 Windows Build Support

 If you are building on Windows and want to use pre-built external static libraries, you should obtain current versions from https://github.com/qpdf/external-libs/releases.
 The `external-libs` directory contains older versions that will not work with qpdf versions >= 10.0.2.
 Please see README-windows.md in the qpdf source distribution.
+The libraries from this distribution will not work with a Debug build with MSVC.

 Documentation